 These days, it's common for multi-effects to offer amp and even cabinet modeling as well as the guitar effects.
-Although these are worthy of consideration, for the purposes of this guide, we'll be focusing on the effects side.
+Although it's worth keeping these in mind, for the purposes of our best multi-effects pedals guide we'll be focusing heavily on the effects side.

 What is the best multi-effects pedal?

-In terms of both its cost and its power, the all-round best multi-effects pedal is the Line 6 HX Effects.
-Yes, without a screen it lacks some of the complicated functionality of the larger... or does it?
-Instead, having a layout that's physically on the pedal and intuitive to use makes it a joy to use, in addition to being a powerful stereo effects unit.
+In terms of both cost and its power, our number one choice for the best multi-effects pedal is the Line 6 HX Effects.
+Alright so without a screen it lacks some of the complicated functionality of the larger pedal... or does it?
+Instead, having a layout that's physically on the pedal and intuitive to use makes this Line 6 multi-effects a joy to use, in addition to being a powerful stereo effects unit.

 If you don't need all the amp models and additional functionality of the larger Helix floorboards, it's a complete no-brainer.